 Refugee hiring in hospitality is the focus of a growing partnership between Accor and Community Corporate, which aims to place 100 more refugees and migrants in hotel roles across Australia by the end of 2025.

 Accor, the largest hotel operator in Australia, has already hired nearly 100 refugees and migrants across 17 hotels and Qantas lounges.
 Recruits represent 18 cultural backgrounds and speak 22 languages.
-Notably, 68 per cent are women, a powerful shift in addressing gendered inequity within this cohort.
+Notably, 68 per cent are women, which the company highlights as a milestone in closing gendered employment gaps.

 Why is this model different from traditional hiring?